How to choose the best duvet: 10 things you need to know

 Generally, you sleep best if your body remains at a cool to normal temperature throughout the night.
 18C / 65F is about the right temperature to keep your bedroom.
 You will also sleep better if your duvet is the right tog for that season:

-WINTER DUVETS - 10.5 tog to 13.5 tog duvets are very warm and cosy for those chilly winter nights.
+Winter duvets - 9 tog, 10.5 tog and up to 13.5 tog duvets are very warm and cosy for those chilly winter nights.
 Ideal if you live in a colder environment but probably too warm in a well-insulated house.
 A 15 tog duvet is probably the warmest duvet tog available and only suitable if you really feel the cold!

 At scooms, we make 3 different all season duvets: